Skip to content

 Some places won’t give a dog to someone under the age of 18 or 21, so make sure you read their requirements thoroughly.
 Each shelter is different, so it is best to speak to someone there if you have any questions.

 The adoption process can also involve a home visit from a representative to ensure that a potential new pooch will be happy there.
-They can also offer advice on any changes to the home that might be beneficial to your new pet.
+They can also offer advice on any changes or improvements to the home if it’s deemed unsuitable for a rehomed puppy or dog.

-You’ll also need to take any other pets you have into consideration.
-A reputable shelter should discuss any possible issues with you and help you find a dog with the right temperament to suit your situation.
+You’ll want to take any other pets you have into consideration.
+Reputable shelters should discuss any potential issues with you and help you find a dog with the right temperament to suit your situation.

 What about allergies?

-You might also need to consider whether you or members of your family have any allergies.
+Allergies can cause problems.
 There are many breeds that may be more compatible with those who tend to sneeze and get watery eyes when furry friends come near.
+There may be medication to help you too.

 Smaller dogs with thicker coats may shed less dander (dry skin cells, which is where many allergens are found) than other dogs, so it might be worth keeping that in mind.